 Visit the White Clay Creek State Park homepage for information and maps.

 For those interested in fishing, a quarter-mile-long pier provides convenient access to the Delaware Bay.
 The bait and tackle concession at the pier offers fishing supplies, licenses and snack foods, and between April 1st and Oct 31st, transportation along the pier is available for people with disabilities.

 Surf fishing is a popular year-round activity along the park's ocean beaches.
 Dune crossovers allow pedestrian and vehicle access to the designated fishing areas.
 A surf fishing vehicle permit is required in order to drive onto the beach.
-Permits are available online or at the park office.
+Permits are available at the park office.

 Fishing is a very popular year-round activity at Delaware Seashore.
 In addition to surf fishing on the ocean beaches, anglers may try their luck along the banks of the Indian River Inlet.
 A special access pier at the Inlet allows the elderly and people with disabilities to get close to the fishing action.
 Another adventure listed here are the charter boats offered at the Indian River Marina.

 The ocean beaches are also a favorite spot for surf fishing.
 Three dune crossings provide fishing access for vehicles with the proper permit to drive onto the beach.
 Surf fishing vehicle permits may be purchased at the bathhouse gift shop during the summer, at the nearby park office at Indian River Life-Saving Station.

 Surf fishing tags can be purchased at these locations:

 - At the Department of Natural Resources and Environmental Control, 89 Kings Highway in Dover